IG Climate Action Portfolio - Global Equity Series F

 Highlights

-① The portfolio appreciated during the quarter, amid varying equity market returns across regions.
+① The portfolio generated a negative return for the quarter, amid varying equity market returns across regions.

 Total Return1M3MYTD1YR3YR5YR10YRSince Inc. (Oct 25, 2021)